 Pristiq (desvenlafaxine) is also prescribed for reducing pain associated with Fibromyalgia, however, only a minority of Fibromyalgia patients continue SNRI drug treatment due to the severity of side effects that may ultimately outweigh any perceived benefits.
 (1)

 Desvenlafaxine is the drug’s generic name.
 Pristiq is a brand name.
 Other brand names include:

-Due to Pristiq’s extended release structure, it is less subject to abuse than immediate-release antidepressant drugs.
-Perhaps viewed by some as a deterrent, fillers used in prescription pills may be toxic to the skin when injected, leading to create very deep abscesses that are prone to infection, especially where neglect and poor hygiene can quickly escalate infection and lead to loss of life where untreated.
+Due to Pristiq’s extended-release structure, it is less subject to abuse than immediate-release antidepressant drugs.
+Perhaps viewed by some as a deterrent, fillers used in prescription pills may be toxic to the skin when injected, potentially creating very deep abscesses that are prone to infection, especially where neglect and poor hygiene can quickly escalate infection and lead to loss of life where untreated.

 Severe Pristiq side effects can occur as with any SNRI drug, requiring medical intervention for the safety of the patient.
 It is important to be aware of these while taking an SNRI.
 Some of the most severe adverse reactions from Pristiq to be aware of are listed here:

 SEROTONIN SYNDROME: When too much serotonin has been activated in the body this can result in a set of life-threatening symptoms including sudden fever, chills, depressed respiration, coma, unconsciousness, and death.